How to Use and Load Static Files in Django?

 Load Static Files in Django (Render Template)

-Just two line of code.
+Just two lines of code.

 • Load the static tag in the template.